What is Tennis Elbow?

 How is Tennis Elbow treated?

-For most, non-surgical, conservative approach will heal lateral epicondylitis.
+For most, non-surgical, conservative approaches will heal lateral epicondylitis.

 - Resting and avoiding any activity that causes pain to the sore elbow.